ayronman99/Todo-list/README.md

 # Todo-list
-A simple react to-do list app.
+A simple react to-do list app updated to typescript.